dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Options.md

 <dotnetrdf-configure:VDS.RDF.Options#UsePLinqEvaluation> dnr:configure false .
 ```

-The above example will turn off PLINQ Evaluation for queries, note that the subject must use a special URI of the form ##<dotnetrdf-configure:Class#Property>` and the predicate must be `dnr:configure##
+The above example will turn off PLINQ Evaluation for queries.

+Note that the subject must use a special URI of the form `<dotnetrdf-configure:Class#Property>` and the predicate must be `dnr:configure`